StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 ### Disable the Agent check

-To disable the Splunk topology Agent check:
+To disable the Splunk Topology Agent check:

 1. Remove or rename the Agent integration configuration file, for example: